Sociology of religion: Rationalism

 Rationalists object to the phenomenological and functionalist approaches, arguing that these approaches fail to understand why believers in systems of non-scientific knowledge think that their ideas are right, even when science has shown them to be wrong.
 Rationalists say that one cannot explain forms of knowledge in terms of the beneficial psychological or societal effects that an outside observer may see them as producing and emphasize the importance of looking at the point of view of those who believe in them.
 People do not believe in God, practice magic, or think that witches cause misfortune because they think they are providing themselves with psychological reassurance, or to achieve greater social cohesion for their social groups.

-Nineteenth-century rationalist writers, reflecting the evolutionist spirits of their times, tended to explain the lack of rationality and the dominance of false beliefs in pre-modern worlds in terms of the deficient mental equipment of their inhabitants.
-Such people were seen as possessing pre-logical, or non-rational, mentality.
-Twentieth-century rationalist thinking generally rejected such a view, reasoning that pre-modern people didn't possess inferior minds, but lacked the social and cultural conditions needed to promote rationalism.

 Rationalists see the history of modern societies as the rise of scientific knowledge and the subsequent decline of non-rational belief.
 Some of these beliefs, such as magic and witchcraft, had disappeared, while others, such as religion, had become marginalized.
 This rationalist perspective has led to secularization theories of various kinds.